-IV.C.1.
+- IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
-(Core)

-IV.C.1.a) All fellows must continue to provide care for their own postoperative patients until discharge or until the patients' postoperative conditions are stable and the episode of care is concluded.
-(Core)
+(Core) - IV.C.1.a) Fellows must continue to provide care for their own post-operative patients until discharge or until the patients' post-operative conditions are stable and the episode of care is concluded.
+(Core) - IV.C.2.

-IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
+(Core) - IV.C.2.a) This must include instruction and experience in multimodal pain treatment, including non-narcotic pain medications and alternative pain reducing modalities.
 (Core)

-IV.C.2.a) This must include instruction and experience in multimodal pain treatment, including non-narcotic pain medications and alternative pain reducing modalities.
-(Core) IV.C.3.
-The program must provide advanced education to ensure that each fellow develops special expertise in adult reconstructive orthopaedic surgery.
-IV.C.3.a) The educational program must emphasize a scholarly approach to clinical problem-solving, self-directed study, teaching, development of analytic skills and surgical judgment, and research.
+IV.C.3.
+The program must provide advanced education to ensure that each fellow develops special expertise in foot and ankle orthopaedic surgery.
+(Core) IV.C.3.a) The educational program must emphasize a scholarly approach to clinical problem-solving, self-directed study, teaching, development of analytic skills and surgical judgment, and research.
 (Core) IV.C.4.
-The didactic curriculum must include anatomy, physiology, biomechanics, pathology, microbiology, pharmacology, epidemiology, and immunology as they relate to adult reconstructive orthopaedic surgery.
-(Core) IV.C.4.a) The program must regularly hold subspecialty conferences with active faculty member and fellow participation, including at least: IV.C.4.a).(1) one weekly teaching conference; (Detail) IV.C.4.a).(2) one monthly morbidity and mortality conference; and, (Detail) IV.C.4.a).(3) one monthly journal club in adult reconstructive orthopaedic surgery.
+The didactic curriculum must include anatomy, physiology, biomechanics and gait, pathology, microbiology, pharmacology, and immunology as they relate to foot and ankle orthopaedic surgery.
+(Core) IV.C.4.a) The program must regularly hold subspecialty conferences with active faculty member and fellow participation, including at least: (Core) IV.C.4.a).(1) one weekly teaching conference; (Detail) IV.C.4.a).(2) one monthly morbidity and mortality conference; and, (Detail) IV.C.4.a).(3) one monthly journal club in foot and ankle orthopaedic surgery.
 (Detail) IV.C.5.
-Clinical experiences must emphasize the diagnosis of clinical disorders of the bones, joints, and soft tissues; the pathogenesis of these disorders; the treatment modalities available for managing these disorders; and the results and complications of such treatment.
-(Core) IV.C.5.a) Fellows must observe and manage patients with a variety of problems involving orthopaedic reconstruction in both inpatient and outpatient settings.
+The program must emphasize the diagnosis of clinical disorders of the bones, joints, and soft tissues of the foot and ankle including the pathogenesis of these disorders, the treatment modalities available, and the results and complications of such treatment.
+(Core) IV.C.5.a) Fellows must observe and manage patients with a variety of problems involving orthopaedic repair of the foot and ankle in both inpatient and outpatient settings.
 (Core) IV.C.5.b) The breadth of clinical experience must include the evaluation and care of individuals representing a wide range of ages and genders, and should involve acute, subacute, and chronic conditions.
-(Core) IV.C.5.c) Clinical experiences must include: IV.C.5.c).(1) a major role in the continuing care of patients, to include progressive responsibility for patient assessment, decisions regarding treatment, pre-operative evaluation, operative experience, non-operative management, post-operative management and rehabilitation; (Core) IV.C.5.c).(2) providing consultation with faculty member supervision;
+(Core) IV.C.5.c) Clinical experiences must include: IV.C.5.c).(1) orthopaedic management and referral to appropriate specialists for the care of comorbid disorders (e.g., rheumatoid arthritis, neuromuscular disorders, genetic abnormalities, diabetes), as well as those disorders of the leg that may directly or indirectly affect the foot and ankle (e.g., compartment syndrome, neuromuscular disease, malalignment of the leg, bone instability); (Core) IV.C.5.c).(2) a major role in the continuing care of patients, to include progressive responsibility for patient assessment, decisions regarding treatment, pre-operative evaluation, operative experience, non-operative management, post-operative management, rehabilitation, long-term follow-up, and other outpatient care; (Core)

+IV.C.5.c).(3) providing consultation with faculty member supervision;